Daily use

 Ren is a partner, not a search engine.
 She'll push back when something is wrong.
 She'll ask questions when something isn't clear.
 She'll flag when a direction will cause pain later.
 Let that happen — that's the value.

-Share documents via the paperclip
+Share documents and images via the paperclip

 Ask her to search her memory